-You will have both a midyear examination, and a final examination - each 2 hours in length.
-These exams are closed book exams.
-Content for each exam is presented in the topic timetable.
+You will have both a midyear examination, and a final examination.
+Both exams will be closed book exams, two hours in length.
+Content for each exam is presented in the topic timetable and more information will be provided closer to the exam by your instructor.
 Both exams are equally weighted in determining your final grade.
 As indicated in the topic timetable these exams are non-cumulative.

-The mid-term and the final exam will both be presented in a mixed format and will contain multiple-choice and some short or long answer questions or essay questions based on case incidents.
-Additional details will be provided prior to the exam.
+The mid-term and the final exam will be presented in a mixed format and will contain a combination of multiple-choice, true false, short or longer answer, and essay questions or essay questions based on case incidents.
 Students are responsible for material covered in the assigned chapters/sections in the text as well as any additional material covered in the course and indicated for the exam.

-The multiple choice portion of both exams will be scored using the program Scan Exam which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating.
+Portions of both exams will be scored using the program Scan Exam which examines the answer sheets for unusual coincidences in the pattern of answers given which may be indicative and used as supporting evidence of cheating.

 Exams will not be returned to students but may be reviewed individually in the instructor's office (by appointment.)